bobbycomet/Griffin-Linux-Landing-Page/README.md

 These run quietly in the background and keep everything else working.

-**Sentry v3** — learns your usage habits and manages background resource use via cgroups.
+**Sentry v3** learns your usage habits and manages background resource use via cgroups.
 Detects gaming sessions automatically through Game Tune Hub, pulls back background processes, and never touches critical tools like OBS.
 Configurable and visible inside Game Tune Hub.
 Runs on any systemd-based Linux system.
 [View on GitHub](https://github.com/bobbycomet/Process-Sentry)

-**Kernel Autotune** — applies smart baseline tweaks at boot, handles HDD optimization, and automatically configures every kernel installed via XKM.
+**Kernel Autotune** applies smart baseline tweaks at boot, handles HDD optimization, and automatically configures every kernel installed via XKM.
 Fully reversible, with settings accessible inside Game Tune Hub.
 [View on GitHub](https://github.com/bobbycomet/kernel-autotune-V2)

 ---

 ## Gaming and performance

-**Game Tune Hub — moved to WinBridge** — wraps Steam with Gamemode, Gamescope, and Mangohud; no per-game launch options required.
+**Game Tune Hub — moved to WinBridge** wraps Steam with Gamemode, Gamescope, and Mangohud; no per-game launch options required.
 Backs up your original Steam executable so changes are always reversible.
 Sentry v3 and Kernel Autotune settings are both configurable here, in one place.

-**WinBridge** — automates Windows app workflows on Linux, combining ideas from Bottles and Lutris in a different way.
-A profile system sets base Wine modules for your use case — games, modded games, productivity, creative work, and more — and you can add modules as needed.
+**WinBridge** automates Windows app workflows on Linux, combining ideas from Bottles and Lutris in a different way.
+A profile system sets base Wine modules for your use case.
+Games, modded games, productivity, creative work, and more, and you can add modules as needed.
 Plugin sandboxing is built in, with an AST-based tier system so you choose how much protection each app gets.
 Includes a CLI and a plugin store for community extensions.
 Base support targets KDE/Ubuntu/Kubuntu, with distro plugins for other systems.
 Still in early development.

 ---